lac-dcc/chimera/assets/docs/README.md

 # How ChiGen Works

-ChiGen is a ``bottom-up'' fuzzer: it generates Verilog specifications by first constructing a skeleton of Verilog syntax and then completing this skeleton by inferring names and types.
+ChiGen is a "bottom-up" fuzzer: it generates Verilog specifications by first constructing a skeleton of Verilog syntax and then completing this skeleton by inferring names and types.
 ChiGen was developed to test the [Jasper Formal Verification Platform](https://www.cadence.com/en_US/home/tools/system-design-and-verification/formal-and-static-verification.html) from [Cadence Design Systems](https://www.cadence.com/en_US/home.html).
 In October 2024, ChiGen was announced as an open-source tool.

 ChiGen operates in four stages, which Figure 1 illustrates: